waiwera/waiwera/doc/user/testing.rst

 Running unit tests
 ^^^^^^^^^^^^^^^^^^

-To run all unit tests , navigate to the main Waiwera directory and type:
+To run all unit tests, navigate to the main Waiwera directory and type:

 .. code-block:: bash